-where max is the maximum number of threads available.
+where max is the maximum number of threads available4.
 The usual maximum number of threads are 2 to 8 for laptops, 4 to 16 for desktops, and possibly a lot more for servers.
 We recommend to use the maximum number of threads on laptops and desktops.
-The actual number of threads used can be seen in the Cohiba log file as:
+The actual number of threads used are reported in the Cohiba log file as:

+'''

 Threads in use : 7 / 8

+'''